garagehive/garagehive.github.io/docs/garagehive-onlinebooking-service-packages.md

 title: Setting Up Service Packages (Online Booking and Estimates)
 ---

+The Service Packages are used to create either a Jobsheet using online booking or an Estimate using online enquiries.
+Setting up service packages helps in providing options for booking and pricing them.
+Service packages are what customers book online.

 ## In this article
 1. [Setting up Online Booking](#setting-up-online-booking)
 2. [Setting up Online Estimates](#setting-up-online-estimates)